mih/datalad-mihextras/README.md

 - `cfg_kdenlive` -- configures a dataset for use as a KDENLIVE project.
   Manages commits of the project file to be more portable, and configures a standard set of temporary directories for KDENLIVE.

+Once available functionality

+- `x-configuration` has been migrated to the core DataLad package under the name `configuration`.